zahrabeng/js-node-postgres-demos/README.md

 - Save a copy of the `.env.example` file as `.env`
 - Edit `.env` so that DATABASE_URL has the full connection string in it for whichever db you want to connect to.
-- If you haven't already, run the create-tables.sql script to create and populate database.
+- If you haven't already, execute the sql commands in the `create-tables.sql` script in your default database, to create and populate the necessary tables.

 # Run a demo